RameezY/reading-notes/programmingjavascript.md

 --
 ```

-## Loops
-A loop is used to check a condition and then loops that process until the condition is false.

-* For loop is used for running a code for a specific number of times.
-* While loop is used if you're unsure of how many times the code needs to run.

 ## Functions
 You can use a set of statements and group them together to be used in a shorter way in your HTML file.